-You'll also notice that this is not a very particularly interesting town, perhaps even a little scruffy, but a good place to explore many interesting historical and archaeological sites.
+At first glance, you may notice that this town is not a particularly interesting place, perhaps even a little scruffy, but it's a great place to explore some fascinating archaeological sites.

 It is far better to stay overnight in Bangkok, then take a drive out in the morning on your way to the beach resort town of Hua Hin or Cha-am.
 If you like, you could stay over in one of the luxury hotels or resorts near the beach in Hua Hin.
 The reverse will also work from Hua Hin to Bangkok.